Krish9Patel/Project133/README.md

-# AuraLog
+# Mindful Journey
-This project contains both a Next.js frontend and a Django backend for the AuraLog application.
+This project contains both a Next.js frontend and a Django backend for the Mindful Journey application.

 ## Frontend (Next.js - `src` directory)